-Go anywhere near the primary education talk boards on Mumsnet and the levels of anxiety about levelled reading scheme books is hard to avoid.
-Inevitably any conversation thread includes DDs or DSs that are already on gold star plus level even though there are only three weeks into reception class and everyone else just feeds off each other’s concerns.
+Go anywhere near the primary education talk boards on forums such as Mumsnet and the levels of anxiety about levelled reading scheme books is hard to avoid.
+Inevitably any conversation thread includes DDs or DSs who are already on gold star plus level even though they are only three weeks into reception class.
+It invites comparison and everyone feeds off each other’s concerns.
 Yet any parent who has sat and read the books with their child will know that they are an extraordinarily dull diet and can be a source of real misery as they come home week after week.
 Here are five survival tips:

 - Bear in mind that children who can read, don’t necessarily chose to do so – for that to happen you have to instil a love of stories and introduce them to the pleasure of reading.
 Read everything and anything to them.
 Read every day.
 Make it a special shared thing to do.
 Make it enjoyable.
 Talk about what you have read.
 Make connections between what you read and things happening in their lives.
 Read (and be seen to read) yourself.

 - If you must engage in the level comparison game, do so on the privacy of your own computer well after your child’s bedtime.
 IRL don’t make comparisons in front of your child who probably already knows exactly where they are in the colour coded hierarchy of reading in their class – they don’t need you making it more important than it should be.

 - Hold on to the fact that reading schemes are a brief phase in your child’s life.
 Biff and Chip will not be with you forever and who was on what reading level when, is very quickly forgotten.